Illinois Court Records

 Springfield, IL 62723

-Mail submissions must include the full name, date of birth, sex, and Illinois Driver’s License Number of the person named on the record.
+Mail submissions should include the full name, date of birth, sex, and Illinois Driver’s License Number of the person named on the record.

 How Can I Find a Lost Traffic Ticket in Illinois?